USSR anti-religious campaign (1970s–1987): Revived interest in religion

 At the June 1983 CPSU Central Committee Plenum, General Secretary KU Chernenko declared that the West was trying to cultivate religiosity in the USSR as a method of subversion.

 A notable example of some of the press campaign directed in response to this phenomenon was the story of Sasha Karpov published in ‘Science and Religion’.
 The story was designed to show that young educated Soviets who became religious were hypocrites looking for fame and distinction in originality in society, without possessing any qualities that would give them the same prestige in normal Soviet life.
 Sasha's mother was described as a biology teacher at a rural school, who was cold and had no warmth or interest in her children.
 Sasha's divorced father was an alcoholic who also did not care for his children.
-After Sasha's mother retired from teaching she retired to a village with a functioning Orthodox church and became a pious laywoman, telling her children that she had always been a believer, but just never didn't mention it (‘Science and Religion’ failed to mention that she would have lost her teaching job if she had mentioned it).
+After Sasha's mother retired from teaching she retired to a village with a functioning Orthodox church and became a pious laywoman, telling her children that she had always been a believer, but just never mentioned it (‘Science and Religion’ failed to mention that she would have lost her teaching job if she had mentioned it).
 Sasha, left on his own, then decides he wants to prove himself and he attempts singing, writing poetry, and studying to become a teacher.
 His artistic skill proves to be poor and the latter career frightens him with its hard work and modest life, and so he instead becomes a singing hippy.
 He comes across a priest eventually who hires him as a church reader and singer.
 Six months later he then leaves the priest, but not before he gets the priest's list of acquaintances in Moscow.
 One of such acquaintances he travels to, and finds a couple of young physicists (husband and wife) with an apartment full of icons and Russian artifacts.
 They like Sasha and consider him a seeker of Truth, and he adopts their religious habits (e.g. Crossing themselves facing the icons, praying before meals, etc.) Eventually he decides to join a monastery where he is told his voice and musical talent will let him do choral singing as his monastic duty.
 The article stressed that Sasha wore his cassock whenever he went to visit friends and relatives in Moscow in order to shock and impress them, and that everything in life is turned into a fraud through such choices.